How to Post/Upload FormData (multipart/form-data) with Angular 10, TypeScript and HttpClient

 .

-It's particularly helpful if you are working with client side frameworks like Angular as it allows you to easily prepare form data to be sent with POST HTTP requests.
+It's especially useful when working with client-side frameworks like Angular because it lets you conveniently arrange form data to be sent with POST HTTP requests.

-API allows you to create a set of key/value elements that correspond to form fields and their values.
-This can be then sent to the server using Angular HttpClient.
+When you use the FormData API, you can create a compilation of key/value elements that correspond to the contents of form fields and their values.
+Angular 18 HttpClient can then be used to send this data to the server.

-Note: A FormData instance is equivalent to an HTML form sent using the
+It's also worth noting that a FormData instance is equivalent to an HTML form sent using the multipart/form-data

 encoding.

-Note: We assume that you have a server running at the
+We'll suppose you have a server running at http://localhost:3000

-Provided that you have created an Angular 10 project with Angular CLI, navigate to your project's root folder and run the following command to generate a component that we'll be working with:
+If you've already created an Angular 18 project with Angular CLI, navigate to the root folder of your project and run the following command to generate the component we'll be working with:

 $ ng generate component upload